 Nubian is a dual-purpose goat breed; they’re great for milk and meat production.
 Males can weigh up to 175 pounds.
 Because of the large stature of these goats, they are often used for meat.
 Sometimes, they will specifically be mated with Boers to make even larger goats for meat.

-This goat is slowly not being used for meat production anymore because it has actually been labeled “threatened” by The Livestock Conservancy (although the breed is now recovering).
+This goat is slowly not being used for meat production anymore because it was labeled “threatened” by The Livestock Conservancy (although the breed is now recovering).
 However, they used to primarily be used for goat meat.
-They do not produce angora, but they do grow coats that make great cashmere items.

 The Myotonic goat can grow to about 25 inches tall and weigh 174 pounds.
 This is one of the smaller breeds of meat goats.
 They also have distinct eyes that pop out of their head.

 8. Black Bengal

 25 million Black Bengal goats can be found in Bangladesh.
 A rather poor nation, people with Black Bengals find a way to support themselves with its milk and meat.
 Goats are relatively easy to care for, house, and feed, so it’s a good option for the people.
 If you have a safe place by a food source, they can even feed on natural sources.

 The goats are good breeders and can give birth to 2 – 3 kids twice a year.
 Black Bengals start reproducing at about 15 months old.

 With Bangladesh being a less affluent country, the farmers use everything that they can from the goat.
 They sell the milk, the coat, and, most importantly, the meat.
 The goat can produce 11 kg of meat at a time.
 Their coat can weigh 20 kg.
 Meat and coat are the most important products from this animal, as it does not produce milk well.